Elance Photography Test Answers

 Under expose and over develop the film

-freeze the film and throw in the chemical bath in full light
+freeze the film and throw in the chemical bath in

 Over expose and under develop the film